The Twentieth Century Society

 As the architecture world gears up for the announcement of the RIBA Stirling Prize, the race is on to save a space-age school classroom pod, inspired by a famous previous winner of the prestigious award.

 The Ingenium Classroom Pod at Grey Court Secondary School in Ham, Richmond-upon-Thames, was designed in 2004 by the avant-garde architects Future Systems.
-It’s been described as a ‘B-movie alien spaceship’ and an ‘oversized iPod’, but what was once one of Britain’s most unique and futuristic school classrooms is now facing demolition, with C20 and local campaigners urgently seeking a new home for the structure.
+It’s been described as a ‘B-movie alien spaceship’ and an ‘oversized iPod’, but what was once heralded as Britain’s most unique and futuristic school classroom is now facing demolition.
+Following a tip-off from local architects McDaniel Woolf, C20 is now urgently seeking a new home for the structure.

 Taking cues from the practice’s iconic Media Centre at Lord’s Cricket Ground – winner of the Stirling Prize in 1999 – this miniature version shares the same supernova-white shiny shell, porthole skylights and panoramic glazed frontage, infamously dubbed ‘Cherie Blair’s mouth’ on the larger Media Centre.